ntorbica/bct/README.md

 # bct
-Batch effect correction for untargeted LC-MS data
+Batch correction tool for removal of batch effects correction for untargeted LC-MS data